simonjwright/building-gcc-macos-cross/README.md

 (8) In `gcc-boot/`, call `$build/gcc-boot.sh`.
 This builds a C compiler capable of building newlib.

-(9) If using a version of build-arm-eabi earlier than 2016-05-07, set PATH so that the new $prefix/bin directory comes first, so that the new binutils will be used to build newlib.
+(9) If using a version of building-gcc-macos-arm-eabi earlier than 2016-05-07, set PATH so that the new $prefix/bin directory comes first, so that the new binutils will be used to build newlib.
 If using newer versions, this is done in the scripts.

 (10) In `newlib/`, call `$build/newlib.sh`.